Advice and Tips for Renovating a Property in France

-Originally posted on & updated on 24th May, 2024If you’re house hunting in France, you’ll no doubt have noticed that there are a whole host of different styles of property that are ripe for renovation.
-There are many number of reasons for this.
-One is that the French aren’t quite as obsessed about DIY as Brits are.
-There are exceptions of course, but rather than spend their Sunday in B&Q, the typical Frenchman (or woman) would rather be sitting round a table with their friends and family than doing DIY (and isn’t that why we all want to go and live there?).
+If you’re house hunting in France, you’ll no doubt have noticed that there are a whole host of different styles of property that are ripe for renovation.
+There are many reasons for this.
+One is that the French aren’t quite as obsessed with DIY as the Brits are.
+There are exceptions, of course, but rather than spend their Sunday in B&Q, the typical Frenchman (or woman) would rather be sitting round a table with their friends and family than doing DIY (and isn’t that why we all want to go and live there?).

-I say can be really exciting because renovation in France can be tough too.
+I say it can be really exciting because renovation in France can be tough too.
 What people often forget when they buy a “bargain” renovation property in France is that, like in the UK, renovation will probably cost a whole lot more than they’ve budgeted for, will take longer and will be more stressful than they imagined.
-So what can you do to make your renovation the exception; the renovation that’s on budget, on time and stress free?
-Here are our top tips:

 Be Realistic with your Project

 One of the most important things to consider when you’re thinking about a renovation project is what is reasonable to expect.
 Will it ever be possible to turn that half of a house into the beautiful home you have in your mind or have bookmarked in the interiors magazine?
 It’s only too easy to get carried away and dream rather than be realistic; so beware.
 Don’t be shy about seeking second opinions, even if you don’t like what you’re hearing.
 A bit of emotional turmoil at the outset will often save heartache and financial ruin later.
-If you’ve just bought a property in Paris, then you may need a specialist English speaking property manager that can take care of everything if you live and work overseas.
+If you’ve just bought a property in Paris, then you may need a specialist English-speaking property manager who can take care of everything if you live and work overseas.

-Choose, DIY or Professionals?
+Choose: DIY or Professionals?

-Unless you’re a huge DIY-er, it’s probably not a great idea to take on a full project single handedly.
-It may be that you’ve done quite a bit of DIY back home, but now’s the time to ask yourself (honestly) how much help you had in the process?
-Was it a case that Uncle John’s a plumber, cousin Rob’s a joiner and your brother in law’s a plasterer?
+Unless you’re a huge DIY-er, it’s probably not a great idea to take on a full project single-handedly.
+It may be that you’ve done quite a bit of DIY back home, but now’s the time to ask yourself (honestly) how much help you had in the process.
+Was it a case that Uncle John’s a plumber, cousin Rob’s a joiner and your brother-in-law’s a plasterer?
 If so, can you really fill all those gaps alone?
 Don’t kid yourself; it could cost you dearly down the road.

 Know the Prices of Jobs

 Before you take the plunge into a full renovation, it’s essential to know the price of the work you plan to do.
 Ideally, you should obtain a couple of quotes or Devis for any major jobs and have a good idea of the prices for smaller jobs before committing.
-Only by working this way can you be even close with your budget.
+Only by working this way can you be even close to your budget.

 Know the Rules for Renovating